 Accounts under Sunoco's Directors' Deferred Compensation Plan I, Sunoco's Directors' Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan and Sunoco's Executive Involuntary Deferred Compensation Plan.
-At the effective time of the merger, each account under Sunoco's Directors' Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan II, Sunoco's Directors' Deferred Compensation Plan II, Sunoco's Directors' Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan and Sunoco's Executive Involuntary Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan that is denominated in shares of Sunoco common stock will be converted into a vested obligation to pay an amount in cash equal to the product of the total number of shares of Sunoco common stock subject to such deferred share account multiplied by \$50.00, plus, other than with respect to the Executive Involuntary Deferred Compensation Plan, interest at a rate of 120% of the long-term applicable federal rate through the applicable payment date (less all applicable withholding and other taxes).
+At the effective time of the merger, each account under Sunoco's Directors' Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan II, Sunoco's Directors' Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan and Sunoco's Executive Involuntary Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan that is denominated in Sunoco shares will be converted into a vested obligation to pay an amount in cash equal to the product of the total number of Sunoco shares subject to such deferred share account multiplied by \$50.00, plus, other than with respect to the Executive Involuntary Deferred Compensation Plan, interest at a rate of 120% of the long-term applicable federal rate through the applicable payment date (less all applicable withholding and other taxes).